fish-shell/fish-shell/doc_src/completions.rst

 Useful functions for writing completions
 ----------------------------------------

-``fish`` ships with several functions that are very useful when writing command specific completions.
-Most of these functions name begins with the string ``__fish_``.
+``fish`` ships with several functions that may be useful when writing command-specific completions.
+Most of these function names begin with the string ``__fish_``.
 Such functions are internal to ``fish`` and their name and interface may change in future fish versions.
-Still, some of them may be very useful when writing completions.
 A few of these functions are described here.
-Be aware that they may be removed or changed in future versions of fish.

 Functions beginning with the string ``__fish_print_`` print a newline separated list of strings.
 For example, ``__fish_print_filesystems`` prints a list of all known file systems.
 Functions beginning with ``__fish_complete_`` print out a newline separated list of completions with descriptions.
 The description is separated from the completion by a tab character.